adequatej/open-source-tools/CONTRIBUTING.md

 ## Need Help?

-If you have questions about contributing, please:
+If you have questions about contributing:
 1. Check existing issues
+2. Check the workflow run logs (if automation-related)
-2. Create a new issue with the label `question`
+3. Create a new issue with the label `question`
-3. Contact the maintainers
+4. Contact the maintainers

 Thank you for contributing to making open source tools more accessible and useful for everyone!